Donor Eggs Epigenetics and Birth Mother

 Even after learning about the crucial role your uterus plays in fetal development, you may still be wondering ‘will the baby look like me?’ when using donor eggs.
 Women who conceive naturally wonder this too!
 In the end, there is no way to determine what exactly your child will look like.
 What you can control, however, is the condition in which your baby develops.

 While conception begins when an egg cell meets a sperm cell, motherhood begins in the womb.
 Factors influencing childhood begin in the mother’s body long before she becomes pregnant.
 Your uterine environment will influence the development of your baby in numerous ways.
-Take care of yourself before you get pregnant, and continue good health practices as your baby develops inside you.
+Take care of yourself while preparing for donor egg pregnancy, and continue good health practices as your baby develops inside you.
 This will allow you to pass on health benefits to your child, setting them up for the best future possible.

-To learn more about egg donation, donor eggs epigenetics and how you can increase the chance of healthy pregnancy when using donor eggs contact us or call (310) 566 14 70.
+To learn more about egg donation, including the cost of donor eggs and success rates of IVF with donor eggs, and how you can increase the chance of healthy pregnancy when using donor eggs contact us or call (310) 566 14 70.